sugs12/ISDM/isdm-project.md

 13. Presentation

 ### 1. **Project Objectives**
-#### The primary objective is to develop a simplified information system that will improve operation of the in-house call management system (CMC) of a major travel company.
-The following objectives can help accomplish this goal:
+#### The primary objective is to develop a simplified information system that will improve the operation of the in-house call management system (CMC) of a major travel company.
+The following objectives will help accomplish this goal:

 * List the overall assumptions of the system.
 * Define the problem from a design thinking perspective.